Hodad's: History

 As of 2015, the restaurant estimated that it sells between 1,200 and 1,500 hamburgers daily.
 Hodad's is popular among both tourists and locals, with queues at times taking hours to get through.

+In 2018, Hodad's established their brewing arm, Hodad's Brewing Company, with four inaugural beers.
+These included The Boss Brew, a German-style Kolsch light beer, The Hodady Hefeweizen, The local IPA, and Throwback Brown.

 Management

 From its inception in 1973 until 1984, the restaurant was co-owned by Byron and Virginia Hardin.
 Their son, Mike Hardin, became co-owner when his father died in 1984.
-He assumed greater responsibility with business partner Terry Rhodes when his mother died in 1989.
+He assumed greater responsibility with business partner Terry Rhodes when Virginia died in 1989.
 Mike Hardin was called a local icon by Discover San Diego and the San Diego Union-Tribune.
-Mike Hardin died on February 5, 2015, having suffered a heart attack and a makeshift memorial for was created by the community in front of the Ocean Beach restaurant.
+Mike Hardin died on February 5, 2015, having suffered a heart attack and a makeshift memorial for him was created by the community in front of the Ocean Beach restaurant.
 The restaurant closed during February 6 and 7 to honor both him and another employee, and was reopened on February 9.
 Hundreds of people attended a public memorial ceremony in late March at the Petco's Park location, including Guy Fieri.
 His son Shane and daughter Lexi became co-owners of the restaurant chain in 2015.
 In an interview with SD News, Shane discussed the pressures of taking over the business as well as both modeling his behavior after his father and establishing his own identity as its owner.